 In cases where SCCP wastes are considered hazardous wastes, they should be handled, collected, packaged, labelled, transported and stored as such in accordance with applicable provisions of national legislation.
 Individuals involved in the handling, collection, packaging, labelling, transportation and storage of hazardous waste should receive proper training.

-In cases where waste containing SCCP was a constituent of a product or article (e.g., textiles, leather, PVC plastic item), specific handling, collection, packaging, labelling, transportation and storage considerations may not be required; such waste should be handled, collected, packaged, labelled, transported and stored in accordance with the environmentally sound management provisions of national legislation for that type of waste.
+In cases where waste containing SCCPs was a constituent of a product or article (e.g., textiles, leather, PVC plastic item), specific handling, collection, packaging, labelling, transportation and storage considerations may not be required; such waste should be handled, collected, packaged, labelled, transported and stored in accordance with the environmentally sound management provisions of national legislation for that type of waste.

 1. Handling

-The main concerns when handling SCCP wastes are human exposure, accidental releases to the environment and contamination of other waste streams with SCCP.
+The main concerns when handling SCCP wastes are human exposure, accidental releases to the environment and contamination of other waste streams with SCCPs.
 SCCP wastes should be handled separately from other waste types in order to prevent contamination of other waste streams.

-When conducting repairs in or renovation or demolition of buildings, renovators and contractors should pay attention to the possibility of SCCP being contained in sealants, paints, coatings, flooring, double-glazed windows, upholstery and textiles.
-Should these materials contain SCCP, they should be carefully removed and isolated to prevent dust from spreading to surrounding areas.
+When conducting repairs in or renovation or demolition of buildings, renovators and contractors should pay attention to the possibility of SCCPs being contained in sealants, paints, coatings, flooring, double-glazed windows, upholstery and textiles.
+Should these materials contain SCCPs, they should be carefully removed and isolated to prevent dust from spreading to surrounding areas.
 SCCPs may also be present in electronic and electric appliances, such as in WEEE recycling.
 The work should be conducted wearing appropriate protective equipment such as suitable gloves, disposable coveralls, protective goggles and respiratory protection masks that meet international standards.

-Organizations handling waste containing SCCP should have in place a set of procedures for handling such wastes and workers should be trained in such procedures.
+Organizations handling waste containing SCCPs should have in place a set of procedures for handling such wastes and workers should be trained in such procedures.

 2. Collection

 Collection arrangements that include depots for SCCP wastes should provide for the separation of SCCP wastes from other wastes.
 In case the country has existing arrangement for separate collection of PVC plastics, these may also receive SCCP wastes.
-Some of SCCP wastes, however, may be difficult to identify as containing SCCP.
+Some of SCCP wastes, however, may be difficult to identify as containing SCCPs.

 Collections depots should not become long-term storage facilities for SCCP wastes.